Kunsh23/Expenses-Tracker/README.md

 Start adding your expenses and enjoy financial transparency!

 ### Theme Toggle
 Customize your viewing experience with our theme toggle feature.
-Click on the moon icon 🌙 or sun icon ☀️ in the app to switch between light and dark themes.
+Click on the 🌙 theme toggle ☀️ in the app to switch between light and dark themes.
 Choose the theme that suits your mood and enhances your user experience.

 ### Contributing
 We welcome contributions!
 Feel free to open issues or pull requests.
 For major changes, please open an issue first to discuss what you would like to change.